Shivwits Band of Paiutes

 The Shivwits Band of Paiutes is a sovereign, federally recognized tribe located in southwestern Utah.
 The Shivwits Band is one of five Bands comprising the inter-Tribal government of the Paiute Indian Tribe of Utah.

+The Band is headquartered in Ivins and the unincorporated community of Shivwits, located in Washington County, Utah along Old Highway 91.
+Located in the community are a health clinic, a community center, and a gas station with a convenience store.
+Economic development is an ongoing political challenge for the band, and in the dry desert basin water, lease agreements play an important role in economic survival.
+Future plans for the Shivwits reservation include building a gymnasium and cultural center.